hellociel/100-days-of-code/log.md

 **Thoughts:**

 I had a productive day of working on the airbnb project.
 I want to review how I'm organizing my files and get advice on how I can understand html/css hierarchy better.

+### Day 11: May 23, 2020

+**Today's Progress**:

+- 1 Leetcode problem solved.
+(Number of Students Doing Homework at a Given Time)
+- Worked with Alex to debug mysql problem.

+**Thoughts:**

+I couldn't be as productive since I had to be out for a while due to movers being at home.

+### Day 12: May 24, 2020

+**Today's Progress**:

+- 1 Leetcode problem solved.
+(Subtract the Product and Sum of Digits of an Integer)
+- Worked on connecting client-server-db and rendering images dynamically.

+**Thoughts:**

+I couldn't start working until 3pm because I felt really sick.
+I think resting helped a lot and I was able to be super productive today.
+I connected client-server-db with Swan's help.
+I'm going to finish up most of my FEC tomorrow so we can move on to backend.